Home / ASX / Insignia Financial regains shareholder trust after axing dividend

 It follows the full-year result to June 30, 2024, that saw an underlying net profit after tax from continuing operations of $216.6 million, up 13.6 per cent on the previous corresponding period, but a statutory net loss after tax of $185.3 million due to increased remediation provisions and transformation and separation costs.

 • To the chagrin of shareholders, Insignia put the dividend on hold, with chief executive officer Scott Hartley describing the decision as prudent.
-But all has been forgiven with the share price rising about 45 per cent since its $2.20 low in early September.
-It closed Tuesday at $XXX (see graph below past).
+But all has been forgiven with the share price rising nearly 50 per cent since its $2.20 low in early September.
+It closed yesterday at $3.25.

 In the latest quarterly update, the wealth management group highlighted continued momentum across key business areas, including its MLC Expand platform, which contributed $522 million in net inflows following a successful migration earlier this year.